 Cat palm plants are grown from seeds that take a long time to develop, and seedlings take years to mature into gorgeous plants.

-- Take the cat palm out of the container and search for the sucker with the most roots.
+- Remove your plant from the container and search for the sucker with the most roots.

-- Cut the offset away from the main plant using a clean, sharp knife.
+- Cut the offset away from the main plant using a sharp knife.

 - Similarly, fill the rest of the space with potting soil and water well.

-- To improve humidity, place the propagating cat palm in a plastic bag and set it in a bright, sunny location that is not in direct sunlight.
+- To improve humidity, place the propagating plant in a plastic bag and set it in a bright, sunny location that is not in direct sunlight.

 - If the soil around the plant becomes dry, water it.

-- Remove the plastic cover after a few weeks and continue to care for the cat palm usuallY.
+- Remove the plastic cover after a few weeks and continue caring for the plant.

 The seed propagation strategy is time-consuming and not consistently effective.
 Cat Palm seeds must be gathered fresh from the fruit, and until your palm tree has fruited, you are unlikely to locate healthy seeds.